ishanpqr/DMSC-Spring-2021/README.md

 # DMSC Log's
 Over here I put the things we worked on.
-Mostly fun Experiences.
+A lot of fun experiences.

 [LOGO](2021-02-11-LOGO.md)